PyIRoGlass Documentation

 PyIRoGlass.calculate_thickness(n, positions)[source]

-Calculates thicknesses of glass wafers based on the refractive index of the glass and the positions of the peaks or troughs in the FTIR spectrum.
+Calculates thicknesses of the wafer(s) based on the refractive index of the wafer and the positions of the peaks or troughs in the FTIR spectrum.

 Parameters:

-• n (float) – Refractive index of the glass.
+• n (float) – Refractive index of the wafer.

 • positions (np.ndarray) – Array of positions of the peaks or troughs in the FTIR spectrum.